danielaparker/jsoncons/doc/ref/csv/csv_serializing_options.md

 Parameter          | Description        | Default
 -------------      | -------------  | -------------
-floating_point_format|Overrides floating point precision when serializing csv from json.|For a floating point value that was previously decoded from json text, preserves the original format when serializing.For a floating point value that was directly inserted into a json value, serializes with `chars_format::general`. precision|Overrides floating point precision when serializing csv from json. |The default, For a floating point value that was previously decoded from json text, preserves the original precision.
+floating_point_format|Overrides [floating point format}(../chars_format.md) when serializing csv from json.|For a floating point value that was previously decoded from json text, preserves the original format when serializing.For a floating point value that was directly inserted into a json value, serializes with [chars_format::general](chars_format.md). precision|Overrides floating point precision when serializing csv from json. |The default, For a floating point value that was previously decoded from json text, preserves the original precision.
 The fefault, For a floating point value that was directly inserted into a json value, serializes with shortest representation. assume_header      | Assume first row in file is header, use field names to construct objects | false
 infer_types      | Infer null, true, false, integers and floating point values in the CSV source | true